What do you want to learn?

 If your shipping policy states that you offer free returns, then that’s an additional cost for you.
 If your customer has to pay for it, this will likely anger them even more.

 Not every customer is willing to wait for a new product.
-Some customers will simply ask for a refund and likely won’t purchase again from your brand.
-Not only did you lose the sale from the customer you probably had to pay to acquire, but you also lose out on their future business because now they think you can’t deliver products undamaged.
+Some customers will simply ask for a refund, and likely won’t purchase again from your brand.
+Not only did you lose the sale from the customer you probably had to pay to acquire, but you also lost on their future business because now they think you can’t deliver products undamaged.

 Bad customer reviews can make or break your business’s success.
 When a customer is excited for their product to arrive but opens a box to find a broken item, they may leave a negative review — even if you cover all costs for them and send out a new one, fast.